cinnug-nodejs/workshop/basics_03.md

 * _error_ fires for any I/O related errors that occur

 # Streams

-* Streams are useful when there is a continuous flow of data in/out.
+[Streams](http://nodejs.org/api/stream.html) are used when there is a continuous flow of data in/out.
 * A stream is an abstract emitter interface in node that is implemented by various objects like an HTTP Request, Files, Sockets, etc.
 * Streams wrap a file descriptor
 * node supports both readable and writable streams